vmware-archive/nsxraml/md-version/nsxvapi.md

 ============
 The licensing capacity usage API command reports usage of CPUs, VMs and concurrent users for the distributed firewall and VXLAN.
-The licensing status API command displays details about the assigned NSX license.
+The licensing status API command displays details about the assigned license.

 ### /2.0/services/licensing/capacityusage
 Working With Licensing Capacity